revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 **is** :

- - In python this operator is Identity operator.
+ - In python, this operator is Identity operator.
- - The is operator evaluates to true if the variables on either side of the operator point to the same object and false otherwise.
+ - The `is` operator evaluates to true if the variables on either side of the operator point to the same object and false otherwise.

 **Example**: